Advanced Settings and Risk Controls

 Normal (Default)

-Moderate execution speed, approximately 4× longer than Aggressive for the same order size
+Moderate execution speed; limit orders are smaller than Aggressive and larger than Passive.
+Roughly 4× longer duration than Aggressive for the same size.

 Passive